 B.D.
-(Denichiro) Mukai was born in Osaka Japan in 1885.
-He immigrated to the California in 1906, and in 1910, he married a Yokohama girl, Sato, a picture bride.
+(Denichiro) Mukai was born in Osaka, Japan in 1885.
+He immigrated to California in 1906, and in 1910, he married Sato, a picture bride from Yokohama.

-In 1910 they moved to Vashon to grow strawberries.
-Their son Masa was born in 1911.
-In 1921, Sato died.
-B.D. then married Kuni, Sato’s sister.
-When she married B.D., she moved to Vashon to become a full-time wife and mother.
+In 1910, they moved to Vashon to take up strawberry farming.
+Their son Masa was born here in 1911.
+In 1921 when Sato died, B.D. married her sister Kuni.
+Kuni then relocated to Vashon to become a full-time wife and mother.

-From 1910 to 1926, the family leased land to farm berries.
-Successful as a strawberry farmer, in 1924 B.D. started the Mukai Cold Process Fruit Barreling Plant.
-He developed a process of preserving berries by packing them in barrels with sugar, and then “freezing” them, which allowed them to be shipped all across the United States.
+From 1910 to 1926, the family leased various parcels of land to farm berries.
+Successful as a grower, B.D. established the Mukai Cold Process Fruit Barreling Plant.
+His innovative contribution was to perfect a process of preserving berries by packing them in barrels with sugar, and then “freezing” them.
+This allowed his berries to be shipped all across the United States.

-In 1926, when Masa turned 16, the family purchased 60 acres of land in the center of Vashon.
-Masa, as an American born citizen, was allowed to do this.
-His parents, as Japanese immigrants, were not allowed to purchase property – another manifestation of the anti-Japanese sentiment rampant at the time.
+In 1926, when Masa turned 16, the family purchased 60 acres of land at the center of Vashon.
+As an American-born citizen, Masa was legally able to do this.
+His parents, as Japanese immigrants, were not allowed to purchase property – a manifestation of anti-Japanese laws prevalent at the time.

 The purchase of the Mukai Farm allowed this entrepreneurial family to enjoy well-deserved financial and social success.

 « Blending Two Cultures | 1926 to 1942 Success »